mrjones2014/op.nvim/README.md

 local stdout, stderr, exit_code = op.item.list({ '--format', 'json' })
 local stdout, stderr, exit_code = op.eventsApi.create({ 'SigninEvents', '--features', 'signinattempts', '--expires-in', '1h' })
 local stdout, stderr, exit_code = op.connect.server.create({ 'Production', '--vaults', 'Production' })

+-- all API functions can be called asynchronously by setting `args.async = true` -- and passing a callback as a second parameter op.account.get({ async = true, '--format', 'json' }, function(stdout, stderr, exit_code) -- do stuff with stdout, stderr, exit_code end)
 ```

 If you implement a cool feature using the API, please consider contributing it to this plugin in a PR!